flanksource/docs/mission-control/docs/guide/config-db/concepts/relationships.md

 :::tip Integrations

-The integration [charts](/docs/integrations) include many common relationships for Argo, Flux, etc out of the box.
+The integration [charts](/docs/integrations) include many common relationships for Argo, Flux, etc. out of the box.

 :::